Table of Contents

 Sucking up the soft tapioca spheres is half the fun of drinking Bubble Tea.
 You could hypothetically order Bubble Tea without the starchy balls but then you wouldn’t actually be drinking bubble tea.
 You’d just be drinking sweet tea.

 6. Bun Bo Hue (Vietnam)

-Ironically, Bun Bo Hue translates to Beef Noodle Soup from Hue even though Bun Bo broths often include pork as well as ingredients like lemongrass, shrimp paste, and lime juice ramp up the flavor.
-Adventurous eaters add cubed pig’s blood for additional flavor.
+Ironically, Bun Bo Hue translates to Beef Noodle Soup from Hue even though Bun Bo broths often include pork.
+Additional ingredients like lemongrass, shrimp paste and lime juice ramp up the flavor.
+Adventurous eaters add cubed pig’s blood for even more flavor.

 Although Bun Bo Hue is easily available throughout Vietnam, the best place to slurp the spicy Vietnamese soup is in Hue where it was invented.
 Although Hue offers visitors many reasons to visit starting with its imperial fortress and an assortment of gorgeous pagodas dotted along the Perfume River, eating Bun Bo Hue for breakfast should be at the top of any Hue list for food travelers.